codesinger/shu/doc/shu-manual.md

 *func-name*.  *func-type* is not examined in any way but is only useful if its value is "defun", "defmacro", "ert-deftest", etc.  If *interactive* is true, the function is interactive.

+#### shu-internal-process-new-namespace ####
+shu-internal-process-new-namespace *root* *old-namespace* *new-namespace* *pattern* [Function]

+Starting in directory *root*, look for files as follows.
+If *pattern* is nil, look for all files that hold C++ code.
+If *pattern* is non-nil, use that to search for files that hold C+++ code.

+Of the set of files found, change the namespace from *old-namespace* to *new-namespace*.

+It is assumed that files follow the standard convention of using the namespace as the first part of the file followed by an underscore.
+If the current namespace is "mumblebar", then all file names start with "mumblebar_".
+If the new namespace is "fubmblenew", then all files whose names start with "mumblebar_" will be renamed to start with "fubmblenew_".
+Within the new files, all instances of "mumblebar" will be changed to instances of "fubmblenew".